BridgeU/bridget/README.md

 we should do every time we commit changes.
 This folder will contain the files we’ll import from other projects and allow us to reuse this style guide.

+## Deploying App
+Running `npm run build-app` will create a `/public` folder with the compiled whole application (if needed and once it's built, it can be run by `npm run static-app`).

 ## Helpful links
 - [Bridget - the story of a style guide][the-story]